mahler/adventofcode/2020/README.md

-# This Repository is going away
-I'll be moving all of the contents here to a 2020 folder in the https://github.com/mahler/adventofcode soon.

 # Fun with Advent of code, 2020
 This repository contains solutions in Go for https://adventofcode.com/2020/ The development was done in Go 1.15.6.